os-climate/witness-core/climateeconomics/sos_wrapping/sos_wrapping_agriculture/forest/documentation/forest_disc.markdown

 [^1]: LawnStarter, Pricing Guide: How much does it cost to clear land ?, found online at https://www.lawnstarter.com/blog/cost/clear-land-price/#:~:text=Expect%20to%20pay%20between%20%24733,higher%20your%20bill%20will%20be.
 [^2]: World Resources Institute, Forests Absorb Twice As Much Carbon As They Emit Each Year, January 21, 2021 By Nancy Harris and David Gibbs, found online at https://www.wri.org/insights/forests-absorb-twice-much-carbon-they-emit-each-year
-[^3]: Our World In Data, Global CO2 emissions from fossil fuels and land use change, found online at https://ourworldindata.org/co2-emissions
-[^4]: Agriculture and Food Development Authority, Reforestation, found online at https://www.teagasc.ie/crops/forestry/advice/establishment/reforestation/
+[^3]: Agriculture and Food Development Authority, Reforestation, found online at https://www.teagasc.ie/crops/forestry/advice/establishment/reforestation/